Hi, I'm Zach.

 Media has a long history of stoking drug panics and spreading misinformation that reinforces stigma toward people who use drugs.
 Rather than framing drug use and addiction as a sin or crime, my work is rigorously grounded in the scientific literature, focusing on health well-being.

 I write for a variety of news outlets and magazines.
-My work has appeared in New York Times Magazine, The Atlantic, Slate, WIRED, Longreads, New York Magazine, The Daily Beast, VICE, Undark Magazine, Salon, Chicago Reader, RedEye Chicago, The Appeal, Earther, The Fix, Alternet, Thought Catalog, Critical-Theory, Revolver, and Huffington Post, among others.
+My work has appeared in New York Times Magazine, The Atlantic, Slate, WIRED, Scientific American, Longreads, New York Magazine, The Daily Beast, VICE, Undark Magazine, Salon, Chicago Reader, RedEye Chicago, The Appeal, Earther, The Fix, Alternet, Thought Catalog, Critical-Theory, Revolver, and Huffington Post, among others.

 Click around and read some of my clips.
 For any inquiries, just shoot me an email: zachary.siegel1 [AT] gmail.com.
 For encrypted messaging: Signal 847-502-7933 or zachary.siegel[AT]protonmail.com